 - Removal of structures on the seabed, flowline jumpers and flying leads subject to progress with primary objective.

 Phase 1 activities will involve the use of a semi-submersible mobile offshore unit (MOU) and support vessels.
 Activities are expected to take up to approximately 130 days either as a single or split campaign.
 Normal operations will be conducted 24-hours a day/seven days a week.
-Activity timing is subject to MOU and vessel availability; the EP provides for the activities at any time of year.

 Phase 2 (to be covered by a separate EP)